The Cynefin Framework: Defining Its 5 Domains

 Here’s how you can create decision-making approaches based on different domains.

-• Clear Domain: Create SOPs, checklists, and automated workflows to help employees carry out routine and predictable tasks.
+• Clear domain: SOPs, checklists, automated workflows for routine tasks.

 Establish feedback loops and continuous sensing